 After thoughtfully considering this listing I’m wondering… is the Green Dragon the asshole of dragonkind?

 Dragon (Red).
-X noticed right away how simple the Ancient Red Dragon write-up was… it is very much a quantity build.
+X noticed right away how simple the Ancient Red Dragon write-up is… it is very much a quantity build.
 A million hit points and a withering breath weapon.
 What else do you want from the king of dragons?
 When we got to the description of the hot gases swirling over the Red when it sleeps he smiled and said, “I bet that feels good to them!”
 As a guy who’s been known to rock a hot bath now and again, I bet it does, too.

 Have fun with a playing a Red as high-handedly as you like.
 Since they see themselves as the dominant dragon form, really lean into that arrogance.
 Maybe they’re a little sloppy with their hoard security.
 Give the PCs what they always seem to want… a clear shot at a huge pile of treasure while nobody’s home.
 (Sure, go through the motions of making rolls, hemming and hawing, and then say something like, “Well, I guess you got lucky this time.”)
 Let them load up with hoard goodies as they anxiously eye you, all smiles, behind the DM Screen.